Kim Raver

-Kim Raver (born March 15, 1969) is an American actress and producer.
-She is best known for television roles such as Dr. Teddy Altman on ABC's medical drama Grey's Anatomy, Kim Zambrano on Third Watch, and Audrey Raines on 24.
+Kimberly Jayne Raver (born March 15, 1969) is an American actress.
+She is known for television roles such as Dr. Teddy Altman on ABC's medical drama Grey's Anatomy, Kim Zambrano on Third Watch, and Audrey Raines on 24.

 Early life

-Kimberly Jayne Raver was born and raised in New York City by her mother.
+Raver was born and raised in New York City by her mother.
 She attended Boston University, where she received a Bachelor of Fine Arts degree in drama.

 She is fluent in French and German, a language that she learned as a child from her German-born mother.